 Make sure you’re a good candidate (& value your mental health)

-It’s so important during this time to check in with yourself and make sure you’re taking care of your mental health.
+It’s so important to check in with yourself and make sure you’re taking care of your mental health.
 I do believe that people can tell when your heart isn’t in something and this would really stand out in job interviews.
-“In a recent online forum held by some local graduate recruiters, they mentioned that employers are understanding of our current situation, but they like to see that students are still getting involved while in social isolation,” said Renee.
+“In a recent online forum held by some local graduate recruiters, they mentioned that employers are understanding of our current situation, but they like to see that students are still getting involved,” said Renee.
 But how can we showcase this?
 “Well, it could be shown in a number of ways including showing resilience by continuing with your studies and obtaining consistent results; being adaptable by thriving in isolation, picking up new hobbies and joining online social clubs or volunteering; diversifying your communication skills by learning new digital platforms that increase your digital literacy,” she continued.
 Continuing to participate in everyday life as best you can shows resilience, emotional intelligence, and determination.

 We’re all feeling the stress of this situation.
 If you’re out of work and have some extra time to think, that takes the stress to another level.
 Use these steps to move yourself into the best position for a job search and to make sure you’re able to present your best self when it comes time to apply.